Dewsbury: Industrial Revolution

 In 1770, a short branch of the Calder and Hebble Navigation was completed, linking Dewsbury to the canal system giving access to Manchester and Hull.
 By the time of the Industrial Revolution, Dewsbury was a centre for the shoddy and mungo industries which recycled woollen items by mixing them with new wool and making heavy blankets and uniforms.
 The town benefited economically from the canal, its location at the heart of the Heavy Woollen District, and its proximity to coal mines.
-The railway arrived in 1848 when Dewsbury Wellington Road railway station on the London and North Western Railway opened; this is the only station which remains open.
-Other stations were Dewsbury Central on the Great Northern Railway which closed in 1964 and Dewsbury Market Place on the Lancashire and Yorkshire Railway which closed in 1930; a fourth goods-only railway station was built in the early 20th century at Savile Town by the Midland Railway.
+The railway arrived in 1848 when Dewsbury Wellington Road railway station on the London and North Western Railway opened.
+This is the only station which remains open.

+Other stations were Dewsbury Central on the Great Northern Railway which closed in 1964 and Dewsbury Market Place on the Lancashire and Yorkshire Railway which closed in 1930.
+A fourth goods-only railway station was built in the early 20th century at Savile Town by the Midland Railway.
 In 1985 a bypass road was built on the site of Central Station and its adjacent viaduct, and nothing remains of Market Place railway station.
 The 19th century saw a great increase in population, rising from 4,566 in 1801 to around 30,000 by 1890.

 The town's rapid expansion and commitment to industrialisation resulted in social instability.
 In the early 19th century, Dewsbury was a centre of Luddite opposition to mechanisation in which workers retaliated against the mill owners who installed textile machinery and smashed the machines which threatened their way of life.
 In the 1830s, Dewsbury was a centre of Chartist agitation.
 In August 1838, after a speech by Chartist leader Feargus O'Connor, a mob of between five and seven thousand people besieged the Dewsbury Poor Law Guardians in the town's Royal Hotel.
 The mob was dispersed by troops.

 Trouble flared in 1840 when radical agitators seized control of the town, and troops were stationed to maintain order.
 This radical tradition left a legacy in the town's political life: its first elected Member of Parliament (MP) in 1867 was John Simon, a Jewish lawyer from Jamaica and a Liberal.
 The tradition of firing the "Ten o'Clock" gun dates from 1815 and was a hangover from the Luddite problems.
-It was fired from Wormald and Walker's Mill to reassure that all was well.
-It could be heard all over the area.
-Eventually the actual gun was replaced with a specially made firework but the tradition was discontinued in 1983 with the closure of the mill.
+It was fired from Wormald and Walker's Mill to reassure that all was well, and could be heard all over the area.
+Eventually the actual gun was replaced with a specially made firework, but the tradition was discontinued in 1983 with the closure of the mill.

 The mills were family businesses and continued manufacturing after the wool crisis in 1950–51, which saw Australian sheep farmers begin to charge higher prices.
-However, the recovery of the late 1960s was reversed by the 1973 oil crisis, and the textile industry in Dewsbury declined, with only bed manufacturing remaining a large scale employer.
+The recovery of the late 1960s was reversed by the 1973 oil crisis, and the textile industry in Dewsbury declined, with only bed manufacturing remaining a large scale employer.